ralph240574/spreadsheet-api-android-example/readme.md

    git://github.com/ralph240574/spreadsheet-api-android-example.git

-The import it as a new A
+Then import it to eclipse and run it with the emulator or your phone.

 More Examples for other Google apis can be found [here](http://code.google.com/p/google-api-java-client/wiki/GoogleAPIs).